aleksandrakojic/YU-GO/doc/test_explication.md

 - the purchase of the Yugo token by the organisation
 - the deposit of ETH in YugoManager before Yugo token can be claimed
 - various events emittion

+## Test GrantEscrow
+Tests include:
+- the deposit of grants in ETH
+- The withdrawal of funds by winning organisation